THE INVENTION OF A BETTER WORLD

 Experiential EducationCreating Change

-Educate policy makers about the effects humans have on local plant life or build on research you start in the classroom with local, national or international organizations.
+Educate policy makers about the effects humans have on local plant life or build on research you start in the classroom with local, national or international organizations or universities.

 At Hobart and William Smith, learning goes beyond textbooks and classrooms.
 You’ll gain high-impact practical experience that deepens learning and opens doors.